-- Thoroughly washing the wound with soap can help, but you need to get a vaccination if infected.
-Seek immediate attention if you are infected or if you suspected that you are infected.
+- Thoroughly washing the wound with soap can help, but you must get a vaccination if infected.
+Seek immediate attention if you are infected or suspect you are infected.
 Do not take the chance and wait.

 - Rabies affects mainly rural areas, but you can also find rabies in dogs in the city.
 The most highly affected parts of the world for rabies are Africa and Asia.

-- There is about 1 death every 9 minutes due to rabies, but 40% of the victims are under 15 years old.
+- About 1 death every 9 minutes due to rabies, but 40% of the victims are under 15 years old.

 If you do get bitten by a dog, especially if you are traveling anywhere in Asia or Africa, we highly suggest that you seek immediate medical attention as this is such a fatal disease.
-If you are not able to get immediate attention, thoroughly wash the wound.
+If you cannot get immediate attention, thoroughly wash the wound.

 Here are some symptoms of rabies:

 - Fever – The fever is usually the first sign that something is wrong.
 You may feel a general weakness or tiredness.
 You can also feel some pain and tingling or burning around the site of the wound.

 - Headache – A headache after a bite is one of the early signs of rabies.
 The virus will gradually spread toward the brain and spinal cord.
 In the first 10 days, a person will feel mild pain around the head in the form of constant pressure.
 The pain may start from the front and back and eventually go to the top of the head.
 There can also be dizziness and sensitivity to light and sound.